A graph-state based synthesis framework for Clifford isometries: Benchmarks

-\subsection{Benchmarks}
+is done in a similar way.
+Here the constraints apply to all the rows of the $k \times k$ matrix $L$.

+\section{Benchmarks}

-In order to evaluate the performances of the two algorithms introduced in section \ref{section:algorithms}, we ran benchmarks over both random and structured instances.
-Results are compared with the co-diagonalization heuristics described in \cite{cowtan2020generic}.
+We implemented the different algorithms of Section \ref{section::algo_iso} in a python-binded Rust crate called \emph{Rustiq}\footnote{\href{https://github.com/smartiel/rustiq}{https://github.com/smartiel/rustiq}}.
+The library offers a straightforward python interface to call the various synthesis algorithms (and more) via basic python types.
+In order to evaluate the performances of the algorithms introduced in section \ref{section:algorithms}, we ran benchmarks over both random and structured instances.
+Results are compared with the co-diagonalization heuristics described in \cite{cowtan2020generic} and with depth and count oriented Clifford synthesis heuristics from \cite{bravyi2021clifford,Maslov_2022}.